CCyrillus/mern_auth_testsCreation/README.md

                         Documentation and setup instructions

-                          Data Modeling and ERD Diagrams for User app +-------------------------+
+                  --Data Modeling and ERD Diagrams for User app-- +-------------------------+
       |      User               |
       +-------------------------+